cityofaustin/ctm-dev-workflow/examples/alt-cityspace.md

    ```

    *You can specify a different destination path - The important thing is to download it outside of your project directory so that it does not get added to the git repository.*

-4. Download and install Dev Desktop ("DD") from https://dev.acquia.com/downloads.

-   1. Set "Desktop sites folder" to wherever you save your local projects
-   2. After installation, deselect "Launch Acquia Dev Desktop" and click "Finish".
-   3. Note that if you have an older version of Drush installed (for example, if you installed it as part of our work on the Drupal 7 AustinTexas.gov) you might need to unlink that older version of drush for this project.

 5. Launch DevDesktop and select "Start with an existing Drupal site located on my computer".